-Steinbeck is home to nearly 630 students in Transitional Kindergarten through sixth grades.
+Steinbeck is home to nearly 576 students in Transitional Kindergarten through Sixth grades.
 Steinbeck is also home to three special education classes for children with communication challenges.
 In tandem with instruction geared to meet each student's individualized education program, an emphasis of this program is to provide appropriate inclusion in the general education classes, thus enriching the learning experiences of both special and general education students alike.
-The student body is comprised of children whose ethnicities include Asian (2%), Filipino (5%), White (8%), Hispanic (83%), and Black/African-American (2%).
-A workforce of 27 teachers, 67 support staff, an Instructional Coach, a grant-supported After School Program, and two site administrators provide a learning environment that is focused on student success.
+The student body is comprised of children whose ethnicities include Asian (2%), Filipino (3.2%), White (11%), Hispanic (71%), and Black/African-American (2.2%), American-Indian/Alaskan (3.4%), Other Pacific Islander (2%), Asian Indian (1.3%), Chinese (.05%), Guamanian (.1%), Hawaiian (.03%), A workforce of 24 teachers, 67 support staff, an Instructional Coach, a grant-supported After School Program, and two site administrators provide a learning environment that is focused on student success.

 To meet the needs of all of our boys and girls, Steinbeck provides a myriad of differentiated learning opportunities including, but not limited to, Intervention and enrichment.
-This year we are continuing our System 44, READ 180, Lexia, and Symphony interventions, providing students with additional research-based support in reading, writing, and mathematics.
-Our supportive PTO continues to provide art instruction with an experienced teacher from the Arts Council.
+This year we are continuing our Lexia5 Core, and academic interventions, providing students with additional research-based support in reading, writing, and mathematics.
+Our supportive PTO continues to provide art instruction with a teacher from the Arts Council.
 We are proud to offer a Korean Language and Culture Class for students in third through sixth grades.
 Character Education has a role of critical importance, and is woven throughout Steinbeck's learning environments.
-Following our first year of PBIS Tier 2 implementation, Steinbeck is beginning training in Tier 3 implementation.
-Character Education will continue to be supported by PBIS, Restorative Justice training, and practical implementation throughout the 2018-19 school year.
+Steinbeck is implementing all three phases of PBIS Tier 1 - 3 Character Education will continue to be supported by PBIS and practical implementation throughout the 2019-20 school year.
 Academic achievement, character development, community service, and school spirit are the emphasis of the Student Council.

 Steinbeck Elementary has maintained a tradition of excellence in education over time.
 Among the school's many strengths are its outstanding student-centered programs, strong academic curriculum, and dedication to lifelong learning.
-Commitment of the school staff and support of parents and the community, coupled with student diligence and determination, has created a rich educational environment at Steinbeck.
+Commitment of the school staff (school site and district committees) and support of parents (PTO, DELAC, SSC) and the community, coupled with student diligence and determination, has created a rich educational environment at Steinbeck.
 Steinbeck stakeholders are proud of the traditions of excellence throughout the school; teachers and support staff maintain high standards for themselves and for their students.
-Steinbeck students and graduates take pride in being lifelong "red ponies".
+Steinbeck students and graduates take pride in being lifelong "Red Ponies".